Best Kratom Strains for Opiate Withdrawal

 It’s important to remember the goal isn’t to eliminate these side effects entirely.
 You need to experience some feelings of withdrawal for the body to reverse the changes that made you dependent on the drug in the first place.
 Kratom is merely used to provide enough relief to keep you on track with your detoxing plan.

-Using Kratom To Wean Off Opioids Slowly
+Using Kratom to Wean Off Opioids Slowly

 The quickest solution is to go through a detox protocol.
 This method is fast but renders you completely out of commission for 2–4 weeks (or longer).